 Do you want to bring history to life?
 Join the team at the Friends of the Harriet Beecher Stowe House and help share the story of Harriet Beecher Stowe and the fight to end slavery.
 Whether you have a lot of time to offer or only a little, we would love to have you join our team.
-You will have the opportunity to lead tours, re-enact the lives of historical figures, operate the gift shop, assist with special events, and complete research projects or clerical duties.
+You will have the opportunity to lead tours, operate the bookstore, assist with special events, and complete research projects or clerical duties.

 Volunteer Job Descriptions:

-Property Maintenance: Maintain a clean and welcoming museum environment by assisting with sweeping, dusting, tidying, and bathrooms.
-Light grounds maintenance may include weeding, watering, and sweeping.
+Property Maintenance: Maintain a clean and welcoming museum environment by assisting with sweeping, dusting, tidying, and fixing.
+General handyperson skills will be utilized in a number of specific projects.
+Grounds maintenance may include planting, weeding, watering, picking up trash, and sweeping.

-Special Events: Assist with special event planning, promotion, and day-of needs.
+Special Events: Assist with special event planning and promotion

 Become a Friends of Harriet Beecher Stowe House Member: